cpaul-mech/startup/notes.md

 From the correct directory: I can run this command to connect to my webservice and rewrite some of the code. './deployFiles.sh -k ~/Documents/Chris_Documents/cpaulmechcs260webserver.pem -h cosmic-8-ball.click -s simon'

+I think that my plan will be to create a
+- home page which is the login page
+- Question and Answer page
+- History Page along with stats agrigation
+- About page

 ## CSS